manjiridatar/MNIST-Fashion-Classification-with-TensorFlow/README.md

   1. Model without regularization (Accuracy achieved: 0.9028)
   2. Model with regularization (Accuracy achieved: 0.9073)

-The notebook also distribution bar chart of each of the prediction distribution.
+The notebook also creates distribution bar charts of each of the prediction distribution.

 Your feedback to improve the model is always welcome.
 Thanks!